+These transactions were in the normal course of operations and were measured at the fair value of the services rendered.
+Amounts due to related parties are unsecured, non-interest-bearing and have no formal terms of repayment.
 The key management personnel of the Company are the directors and officers of the Company.
 The Company has no long-term employee or post-employment benefits.
-Compensation awarded to key management, including amounts noted in (d), (e) and (f) above, was as follows:
+Compensation awarded to key management, including amounts noted in (e), (f) and (g) above, was as follows:

-2021 2020
+2022 2021

-Short-term benefits \$ 48,319 \$ 50,038
+Short-term benefits Share-based payments \$ 96,821 67,256 \$ 98,915 199,955

-Total \$ 48,319 \$ 50,038
+Total \$ 164,077 \$ 298,870